Chiropractors have licensed doctors who specialize in the location and correction of Spinal Subluxations using the Spinal Adjustment.

-Chiropractors are licensed doctors who specialize in the location and correction of Spinal Subluxations using the Spinal Adjustment.
+Chiropractors have licensed doctors who specialize in the location and correction of Spinal Subluxations using the Spinal Adjustment.
 We are trained in musculoskeletal diagnosis and treatment relating to pinched nerves.
 These pinched nerves are due to mechanical imbalances of the human frame.
 Chiropractors have many years of study in the muscular, spinal and nervous systems and their relationship to normal body functions.
 This makes us highly qualified to care for numerous chronic and severe conditions.

-So many of us in today’s ever adapting world of technology spend most of our workdays hunched in front of a computer striking key after key trying to finish that last assignment of the day.
+So many of us in today's ever-adapting world of technology spend most of our workdays hunched in front of a computer striking key after key trying to finish that last assignment of the day.
 With our shoulders forward, head facing down while our low backs reverse their natural curve can be disastrous on health.
-According to the British Chiropractic Association the seated posture alone actually doubles the load of pressure put on the spine.
-Add to this an 8-10 hour workday, constant use of handheld technology and ‘poor’ seated posture and it’s no wonder the incidence of work related neck and back injury is on the rise.
-Fortunately there are several simple tricks to avoid these nagging pains and injuries.
+According to the British Chiropractic Association, the seated posture alone actually doubles the load of pressure put on the spine.
+Add to this an 8-10 hour workday, constant use of handheld technology and 'poor' seated posture and it's no wonder the incidence of work-related neck and back injury is on the rise.
+Fortunately, there are several simple tricks to avoid these nagging pains and injuries.

 Probably the most important of which is a proper seated posture when at your desk.
 This means your lower spine should be tucked all the way up to the back of your seat throwing your shoulders back while your ears are located just above the shoulders.
 This posture helps to redistribute the weight load on your spine taking pressure off the lower cervical and lumbar vertebrae.
 It will also take much of the strain off the upper back and lower neck muscles.
 If you find yourself creeping ever closer to your computer screen as your eyes begin to tire, try instead to pull the screen towards you.
 Another helpful hint is to find a lumbar support pillow, this helps by keeping the lower back in its proper curvature forcing the rest of the spine to follow.
 Bad posture over time can lead to spinal misalignments, sprain/strains, muscle imbalances, headaches and disc bulges resulting in conditions such as sciatica.